Sierra Madre (Philippines): Indigenous peoples

 Sierra Madre is home to Indigenous Dumagat-Remontado communities who have ancestral domain claims covering parts of the mountain range.

 Remote communities

 Some coastal communities east of the Sierra Madre mountains, especially from Palanan, Isabela heading north to near the northernmost tip of mainland Cagayan, are remote and isolated with no roads connecting them to towns west of the mountain range.
 Towns like Palanan, Divilacan and Maconacon, Isabela can only be reached by plane from Cauayan or a boat ride from Aurora province, south of Isabela or from Santa Ana, Cagayan, north of the province.
-Ilagan City – Divilacan road traversing the Sierra Madre mountain is about to be completed.
+Ilagan–Divilacan Road traversing the Sierra Madre mountain is about to be completed.

 Biodiversity

 The Sierra Madre mountain range is rich in genetic, species, and habitat diversity, supplying food, water, and shelter to millions of people.
 The mountain range hosts multiple watersheds and some of the Philippines' oldest forests.
 These forests are some of the country's largest remaining forest blocks, including an old-growth dipterocarp forest, montane forests, and extensive lowland forests.

 Sierra Madre's forests and watersheds are home to some of the country's richest wildlife communities.
 More than 291 species of birds and 25 endemic mammals may be found within the Northern Sierra Madre Natural Park alone.